muhammedshehab1995/Telecom-CDR-Bigdata-Project/README.md

 ### 7. Start the CDR Kafka Producer

 Open a new terminal and start the live CDR event generator.
-It produces realistic Egyptian CDR events and publishes them to Kafka topics in real time.
+It produces realistic ian CDR events and publishes them to Kafka topics in real time.

 ```bash
 cd streaming/kafka/producer